litespeedtech/openlitespeed/README.md

 LiteSpeed Technologies.
 Users are free to download, use, distribute, and modify OpenLiteSpeed and its source code in accordance with the precepts of the GPLv3 license.

 This is the official repository for OpenLiteSpeed's source code.
-It is maintained byLiteSpeed Technologies.
+It is maintained by LiteSpeed Technologies.

 Documentation